- Basic Requirements

 As a side-effect of normal usage, Crisis Cleanup becomes a repository of valuable data to other relief and government agencies.
 Our goal is to respect the privacy of clients while while sharing de-identified disaster information with as many organizations as possible, to promote the public welfare and a speedy recovery efforts.
 To that end, in the future (BUT NOT CURRENTLY), Crisis Cleanup will permit multiple levels of access to organizations that meet some (but not all) of the basic requirements above.

-Crisis Cleanup adopts the Federal Government's access policy to the Coordinated Assistance Network (CAN).
+Unless a government entity falls into one of the exceptions above, Crisis Cleanup adopts the Federal Government's access policy to the Coordinated Assistance Network (CAN).
 Federal, State and Local governments may have access to Preliminary Damage Assessment (PDA) information to promote general situational awareness, but does not provide direct access to client identifying information.

-Note to the occasional aggressive OEM: Please do not waste your time and ours by threatening, bullying, or demanding unfettered access to Crisis Cleanup.
+Note to the occasional aggressive EM: Please do not waste your time and ours by threatening, bullying, or demanding unfettered access to Crisis Cleanup.
 We don't feel that the data is ours to give to you, and bullying won't help your case.
 If you need more data, don't waste your time trying to convince us; talk to your local VOADs and relief organizations.
 They are authorized to release any information they deem appropriate.

 The most common, and preferred method of establishing reputability is to be a member of National VOAD, a state VOAD, or local COAD, or obtain a recommendation from a VOAD member or government agency.
 Organizations without VOAD links that can demonstrate a track record of post-disaster property remediation are also considered reputable.
 In some instances, upstart or grassroots organizations provide substantial assistance to disaster survivors, and cannot always establish working relationships with VOAD members in the "heat of battle."
 In those rare circumstances where a recommendation is not possible, grassroots organizations may establish reputability by demonstrating that they do quality work, typically through interviews with people they have assisted or demonstrating a track record of disaster response.
 Recommendations are always preferred.